Inside Russia’s propaganda bubble: Where a war isn’t a war

 At the end of the show, Kiselyov dedicated a segment to claiming images of Russia’s attack on a maternity hospital in the Ukrainian city Mariupol were “crude and cheap” fakes.
 He brought on a military expert to say it wasn’t clear whether one of the pregnant women photographed by the Associated Press in the aftermath of the attack “was willingly taking part in this provocation or she was forced.”

 Russian forces are portrayed as good-hearted liberators.
-On the Rossiya-1 nightly news on Monday, one Russian special forces soldier was shown shaking hands with a local man after “liberating” his town and another Russian soldier patted a crying woman on the shoulder.
+On the Rossiya-1 nightly news on Monday, one Russian special forces soldier was shown shaking hands with a local man after “liberating” his town; another Russian soldier patted a crying woman on the shoulder.
 At the end of Kiselyov’s show, three Chechen soldiers — part of Russia’s military forces — were shown giving medicine to a man in Ukraine and explaining how to take it.

 At the same time, Russian state news has been showing civilians allegedly maimed by Ukrainian forces.
-State news broadcasts earlier this week led with incredibly graphic imagery of civilians killed and maimed in central Donetsk.
+State news broadcasts earlier this week led with graphic imagery of civilians killed and maimed in central Donetsk.

-Russia and its separatist proxies blamed the attack on Ukrainian Tochka-U missile they said was intercepted, but Ukraine said it was a Russian missile.
+Russia and its separatist proxies blamed the attack on a Ukrainian Tochka-U missile they said was intercepted, but Ukraine said it was a Russian missile.
 Ruslan Leviev, founder of a Russian analytical group that uses open-source data to track military activities, said photos from the incident suggest the missile flew from Russian-controlled territory and was not intercepted.

 Shortly after Russia’s invasion, state news channels echoed false comments by Russian officials that tried to present Ukrainian President Volodymyr Zelensky as having fled Kyiv.
 More recently, state broadcasts have portrayed Zelensky as unhinged — in contrast to his hero status in much of the West.